 Most people think of Moules Frites as a summer treat to enjoy, but really mussels are best served October through March since that’s when they are in season and you can typically find them readily available at your fish counter.
-I think they also make a lovely dish to serve for a special occasion like New Year’s Eve.
+I think they also make a lovely holiday recipe for a special occasion like Christmas or New Year’s Eve.

-Mussels cook very quickly, and the easiest way to cook them is by steaming them in water, wine and herbs for about 5 minutes or until all the shells open.
+Mussels cook very quickly, and the easiest way to cook them is by steaming them in water, wine, and herbs for about 5 minutes or until all the shells open.
+This is what makes them so easy to serve for a dinner party, they cook so quickly!

 How do you cook frozen french fries?